-Table Name Base Information Population Approach Source Mathadalam Reference Item Actual / Estimate Source Methodology Assumptions Table 2.2.1: Customer contributions received No BoP Reference cells in the template Amounts excluding related party transactions, Related party transactions Actual SAP QGP received a contribution from a customer during the period 2009-2012, for the construction of a meter station.
+Table Base Information Population Approach Source Methodology A Name e Reference Item Actual / Estimate Source Metriodology Assumptions Table 2.2.1: Customer contributions received No BoP Reference cells in the template Amounts excluding related party transactions, Related party transactions Actual SAP QGP received a contribution from a customer during the period 2009-2012, for the construction of a meter station.
 This amount is being amortised over the useful life of the asset.
 The amount disclosed in template represents the amortised value for this reporting period.
 QGP did not have any related party customer contributions.
-Table 2.2.2: Government contributions received No BoP Reference cells in the template N/A Actual SAP No government contributions revenue was received during the reporting period as such amounts would have been recorded against an appropriate cost element in QGP's TB.
+N/A Table 2.2.2: Government contributions received No BoP Reference cells in the template N/A Actual SAP No government contributions revenue was received during the reporting period as such amounts would have been recorded against an appropriate cost element in QGP's TB.
+N/A